yasimba/ParkingManagementSystem/README.md

 2. Download and unzip
 	http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-08-17/2017-08-16-raspbian-stretch.zip

-3. Use http://sourceforge.net/projects/win32diskimager/ to write 2017-08-16-raspbian-stretch.img on to the card.
+3. Use http://sourceforge.net/projects/win32diskimager/ or [Rufus](http://www.alanlay.com/blog/2014/6/8/raspberry-pi) to write 2017-08-16-raspbian-stretch.img on to the card.

 4. Alternatively you can use download, unzip, and copy the folder contents of http://downloads.raspberrypi.org/NOOBS/images/NOOBS-2017-08-17/NOOBS_v2_4_3.zip